abrar-fahim/Robo-Arm-Gyro-Mimic-ATMega/README.md

 # Robo-Arm
 Motion Controller Robotic Arm Implemented with ATMega32

-Use uart folder to use Serial I/O for debugging independently Other folders already have required uart directories
+Use uart folder to use Serial I/O for debugging independently.
+Other folders already have required uart directories